 Before joining the EEA in 1997, he worked for 12 years in the private sector for delivering remote sensing, data management, Geographic Information System (GIS) and mapping services.
 From 1985 until 1993 he worked with Eurosense in Belgium as head of the remote sensing and image processing department.
-Afterwards he worked as a consultant for Unisfere at the University of Besançon in France.
-From 1995 until 1997, he was project manager for remote sensing and GIS activities with Geographic Information Management in Belgium.
+Afterwards, he worked as a consultant for Unisfere at the University of Besançon in France.
+From 1995 until 1997, he was the project manager for remote sensing and GIS activities with Geographic Information Management in Belgium.

 He has a BA honours degree in pure mathematics, economics and statistics from Queens University Belfast (1985).
 From 1986 to 1991, he worked for the UK Government on statistics for industrial production, GDP and overseas trade.
 He has been involved in environmental statistics, indicators and assessments since 1991 initially for six years at the Department for the Environment in the UK where he was an author of the first national indicator report on sustainable development.

-He was EEA National Focal Point (NFP) for the UK from 1991-1997.
+He was the EEA National Focal Point (NFP) for the UK from 1991-1997.
 Since joining the EEA in 1997 he has been strongly involved in building capacities in the Eionet, has designed EEA priority data flows and core indicators and has authored several integrated assessment reports.

 Katja Rosenbohm is Head of Communications (COM) at the EEA and is responsible for the EEA communication strategy and its implementation.
 She coordinates EEA strategic messages in order to contribute to political and public agendas.
-Katja ensures that EEA communication initiatives are fully integrated into the agendas of the European Commission, the European Parliament, the Council of Ministers.
+Katja ensures that EEA communication initiatives are fully integrated into the agendas of the European Commission, the European Parliament, and the Council of Ministers.
 The programme is responsible for the tools and channels used to publish and communicate EEA findings and ensures that they are adapted to the way society creates and consumes information.

 She was appointed Head of Programme in 2009.
 Katja holds a university degree in geophysics and has worked for more than 20 years within the environment and energy sectors on communications and public relations.